 You must be a minimum of 18 years of age to be admitted to the program.
 Successful completion of a Grade 12 diploma and relevant work experience are recommended.
 If English is not your first language, please review the English language proficiency requirements.

 A degree or diploma is not required to enrol in this program.Apply for Certificate Admission

 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
 Credit may be granted up to a maximum of 60 hours towards this certificate.

 If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
 For details, please review the Transferability section in the certificate programs that you have completed.
 To transfer credits, please contact a student advisor.

 The combined total of Transferability and Advanced Standing credits cannot exceed 120 hours for this certificate.

 On completion of one certificate, you may wish to pursue studies in another.

-Up to 60 hours may be transferred to the Project Management Fundamentals Certificate, or up to 30 hours to certificates in IT Fundamentals and Office Applications.
-The number of hours will vary based on certificate requirements and courses.
+On completion of this certificate, up to 90 hours of equivalent courses may be transferred towards the certificate in Business Intelligence and Analytics, up to 60 hours may be transferred to the Project Management Fundamentals Certificate, or up to 30 hours to certificates in IT Fundamentals and .NET Application Development.

 If you wish to pursue another certificate program please complete the Application for Admission for your next certificate, and contact us requesting transfer of the equivalent course credits, or contact a student advisor for assistance at 403-220-2866.
 You must request the transfer of the equivalent courses credits to apply to your next certificate — this will not happen without your request.